danfusaro/aws-standard-cra/README.md

 ---

 2. Store token using AWS Secrets Manager
-   - https://us-east-1.console.aws.amazon.com/secretsmanager/home?region=us-east-1#!/home or search for "Secrets Manager"
+   - In AWS Console, search for "Secrets Manager"
    - Select secret type: "Other type of secret"
      - Key: `GITHUB_ACCESS_TOKEN`
      - Value: `[your personal access token]`